SilentVoid13/Silent_Packer/README.md

-# Silent_Crypt
+# Silent_Packer

-Silent_Crypt is an ELF / PE packer written in pure C.
+Silent_Packer is an ELF / PE packer written in pure C.

 This program can be used to obfuscate a binary.